woman sleeping on a cloud

 Julie Hambleton

-January 25, 2024 · 5 min read
+August 15, 2024 · 5 min read

 Weighted Blankets can Help Put You to Sleep and May Even Help Anxiety and ADHD

 If you have anxiety, chronic pain, osteoarthritis, or trouble falling asleep at night, then there is some research to indicate that weighted blankets could help you.
-This is the current research and what you need to know about weighted blankets.
+This is the current research on what you need to know about weighted blankets.

 The Potential Benefits of Weighted Blankets